cudoventures/cudos-network-docs/src/README.md

 The Cudos Network is a special-purpose blockchain designed to provide high-performance, trustless, and permissionless cloud computing for all.

-This site contains technical resources for the Cudos Network and associated tooling.
-Please follow the sidebar links to explore user documentation for various guides, help and support for interacting with the network.
+This site contains technical resources and user guides for the Cudos Network and associated tools.
+Please follow the sidebar links to explore the documentation.

 The site mostly focuses on Cudos **Mainnet**.
-If you wish to use our **Testnet** for experimentation and testing purposes, please refer to the [Testnet](/testnet/testnetinstall.html) section.
+If you wish to use our **Testnet** for experimentation and testing purposes, please refer to the [Testnet](/testnet/testnetoverview.html) section.

 <!---
 <a href="/learn/" rel="some text">![](./learn.png)</a>